AemW/pokemon-battle-simulator/README.md

 npm run start
 ```

 By default, the app will run on `localhost:3000`.
-You can configure the server using environment variables if needed.
+The frontend application might take a short while to start, please be patient!

 ## Pokémon team builder

 This is the react frontend application, reachable on `localhost:3000`.
 It consists of two searchable dropdowns where you can select pokémon for each team.
-Each pokémon chosen will appear under the dropdown, as an image.
-After the teams are chosen, press the battle button to start the simulation.
+When chosen, each pokémon will appear under the dropdown, as an image.
+After the teams are decided, press the battle button to start the simulation.
 The result will appear in the textarea.

 ## Using the API